The G-dynamics of the QCPB theory: G-dynamics

-Similarly, the eigenvalue of the T-operator $\widehat{{{N}_{t}}}$ also emerges as follows ${{N}_{t}}={{E}^{\left( gr \right)}}/\hbar$, where ${{E}^{\left( g \right)}}/\hbar ={{w}}$, therefore, the eigenvalue of the operator $\widehat{{{N}_{t}}}$ can be rewritten as
+Similarly, the eigenvalue of the T-operator $\hat{{{N}_{t}}}$ also emerges as follows ${{N}_{t}}={{E}^{\left( gr \right)}}/\hbar$, where ${{E}^{\left( g \right)}}/\hbar ={{w}}$, therefore, the eigenvalue of the operator $\hat{{{N}_{t}}}$ can be rewritten as

 Note that the eigenvalue of the G-operator can be rewritten in a form ${{E}^{\left(gr\right)}}=\hbar {{N}_{t}}$.
 Therefore, we complete the proof as desired. \end{proof} \end{theorem} Notice that the eigenvalue of G-operator and T-operator are complex form, these are the features of the non-Hermitian operator.
 As G-dynamics stated, it's generated by the structure function, and it forms the G-operator, it reveals that there exists a complete Schr\"{o}dinger equation such that the structure function is naturally involved in the equation.
+To sum up, the three operators defined in this section are listed as follows: